PostHog/meta/requests-for-comments/2025-09-02-shared-instructions.md

 </CalloutBox>
 ``````

+We can render this with SSR templating, or generate the pages at build time, or with tooling pre-build.
+All are valid options.

 ### K, but why we can't use MDX

 MDX has a few issues:

-- MDX is really meant for SSG, which is annoying to make work in the docs and in-app.
+- MDX is really meant for build time rendering, which is annoying to make work in the docs and in-app.
-  - Since it's literally using and importing JSX, we'd be maintaining some components in two places.
+  - Since it's literally importing JSX, we'd be forced to maintain the same components in two places that have the same import path, etc.
-  - Since we'll also have in-app only and docs-only versions of the components, especially checkpoints, this can be come very painful.
+  - Since we'll also have in-app only and docs-only versions of the components, especially checkpoints.
+This is hard to express in MDX.
 - MDX is whitespace sensitive and forgiving.
-  - This means what you type may not exactly work but it won’t crash.
+  - This means what you type may not work but it won’t crash.
 It's very hard to confidently say if it'll work in both docs and in-app without building both.
 This is a non-starter since we're trying to avoid having to update/check multiple places.
   - This also means indented code does not work in MDX, which adds all kinds of annoyance.
   - It also means it's painful to lint. (we can add what ever we want to markdown, it just might not render in one place or another )

-We _could_ use MDX, but we'd have to rely on humans being humans being careful instead of enforcing a stricter format.
+We _could_ use MDX, but we'd have to rely on humans being very careful instead of enforcing a stricter format with code.
+Anytime we can enforce something with code, we should.

 ### How do we render different content for docs/in-app/wizard?